Calibrating Bayesian Inference: Discussion

 The present study has several limitations that should be addressed in future research.
-First, our simulations were confined to a simple one-factor model.
-Given the broad application of Bayesian methods, comprehensive MC experiments are needed to gauge how often popular priors lead to invalid inference and to highlight the general necessity for calibration.
-Second, the use of Wald and PDR statistics entails finding MAP solutions twice within each iteration of the SPRSA algorithm, which can be computationally expensive for complex models.
-Future work may explore alternative FD gradient estimates or test statistics to further alleviate computational burden.
+First, our simulations were confined to two families of statistical models (i.e., Gaussian location-scale regression and Gaussian linear factor analysis).
+Given the broad application of Bayesian methods, comprehensive MC experiments are needed to assess how often popular prior configurations lead to invalid inference, thereby highlighting the general necessity for calibration.
+Second, it is well known that MAP estimation is generally not invariant to reparameterization.
+Hence, a limitation of the proposed approach is that calibration results may change when imposing priors on transformations of model parameters.
+Additionally, it remains unclear how to execute calibration in cases of parameter expansion, where priors are specified for an over-parameterized working model.
+Third, as demonstrated by the additional simulations in the Supplementary Materials, Bayesian inference generally lacks robustness to likelihood misspecification.
+While goodness-of-fit assessment and model modification are often recommended in practice, partially-specified likelihood offers an alternative solution that can be explored in future work \citep{Martin2022c}.
+Fourth, the use of Wald and PDR statistics entails repeatedly finding MAP solutions throughout SPRSA iterations, which can be computationally expensive for complex models.
+Future work may explore alternative FD gradient estimates or test statistics to further alleviate the computational burden.
 Finally, our method assumes a differentiable $p$-value function, precluding its direct application to discrete data problems.
 One promising resolution is to add a random perturbation to the test statistic, thereby forcing its distribution to be continuous.